Norost/nrfs/Specification/file_system.rst

 --------

 * Out of band deduplication (+ copy-on-write).
-* Arbitrarily large directories, indexed using a hashmap.
+* Up to 2^32 entries per directory, indexed using a hashmap.
 * File names up to 255 bytes long.
 * Extensions per directory.